The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Initial consultation

-See also: Phototype, RTP, Clinical assessment.
+See also: Phototype, RTP, Tattoo assessment.

 Cryotherapy

-See also: Local analgesia, Thermal burn, Phototype.
+See also: Local pain relief, Thermal burn, Phototype.

 D